vorsocom/mugen/docs/extensions.md

 # Developing muGen Extensions

-muGen extensions are modular components that allow developers to customize and extend the framework’s capabilities by adding platform-agnostic or platform-specific behaviors throughout different stages of the message lifecycle.
+muGen extensions are modular components that allow developers to customize and extend the framework’s capabilities by adding platform-agnostic or platform-specific behaviors at different stages of the message lifecycle.
 There are seven extension types: Framework (FW) extensions for integrating core features, Inter-process Communication (IPC) extensions for managing commands and scheduled tasks, Message Handler (MH) extensions for processing non-text inputs, Context (CTX) extensions for enriching conversation histories, Retrieval Augmented Generation (RAG) extensions for performing knowledge retrieval, Response Pre-processor (RPP) extensions for adjusting LLM responses, and Conversational Trigger (CT) extensions for detecting cues and initiating actions.
 By using object-oriented programming (OOP) interfaces and dependency injection, these extensions enhance the flexibility, maintainability, and reusability of muGen applications.

 ## Prerequisites